EmreArapcicUevak/EmreArapcicUevak/README.md

 ### About me:

-I am a computer science undergraduate student at International University of Sarajevo.
+I am a computer science undergraduate student at the International University of Sarajevo.

-I am currently interested in Artificial Inteligence
+I am currently interested in Artificial Intelligence

 ### How to reach me: